Fred R Hirsch, MD, PhD

 About Me

-Fred R. Hirsch, MD, PhD, is Executive Director at the Center for Thoracic Oncology in The Tisch Cancer Institute at Mount Sinai (TCI) and the Joe Lowe and Louis Price Professor of Medicine (Hematology and Medical Oncology) at the Icahn School of Medicine at Mount Sinai.
-He is also Associate Director of Biomarker Discovery for TCI.
+Fred R. Hirsch, MD, PhD, FASCO is the Ning Zhao Chair and Professor of Medicine (Hematology and Medical Oncology) and Pathology and Executive Director of the Center for Thoracic Oncology at the Icahn School of Medicine at Mount Sinai.
+He is also Co-Director of the Center of Excellence for Thoracic Oncology and Associate Director of Biomarker Discovery at the Mount Sinai Tisch Cancer Center, a NCI-Designated Comprehensive Cancer Center.

-Dr. Hirsch has received a number of awards and honors, including the IASLC Mary Matthews Award for Translational Research in Lung Cancer in 2007; the Japanese Lung Cancer Society Merit Award in 2010; the Addario Foundation Lecture Award in 2015; and the Wuan Ki Hong Lectureship Award in 2019.
+Dr. Hirsch has received numerous awards and honors, including the IASLC Mary Matthews Award for Translational Research in Lung Cancer in 2007, the Japanese Lung Cancer Society Merit Award in 2010, the Addario Foundation Lecture Award in 2015, the Wuan Ki Hong Lectureship Award in 2019, and the Heine H. Hansen Award from the European Society of Medical Oncology (ESMO)/ IASLC in 2022.

 Research Focus